 |ACT||New SAT||Old SAT|

-To qualify for an academic Merit Scholarship, athletes must have a minimum 22 ACT/1020 SAT and a 3.0 GPA (or 2.75 with 25 ACT/1130 SAT or higher).
+To qualify for an academic Merit Scholarship, athletes must have a minimum 22 ACT/1020 OLD SAT or 1100 NEW SAT and a 3.0 GPA (or 2.75 with 25 ACT/1130 OLD SAT or 1200 NEW or higher).
 Talk to your recruiting coach or fill out a Prospective Athlete form for more information.

 Some other scholarship and aid programs are excluded from merit scholarship eligibility, including Goah Diversity Scholars and Jeanes Honors Scholarships.
 Athletes should see requirements above and talk to their coach.